Biggerwad/Biggerwad/README.md

 A frontend developer and love writing clean and maintainable code.
 Find out more about me & feel free to connect with me here:

-- 🔭 I’m currently working on React projects
+- 🔭 I’m currently working on Frontend projects
 - 👯 I’m looking to collaborate on Frontend Projects
 - 💬 Ask me about my Dreams
 - 📫 How to reach me: weseydanny@gmail.com